How To Order An SSL Certificate

 What do I need to have before buying an SSL certificate?

 A unique IP address.
 Because of the way that the SSL protocol was set up, you will need a separate IP address for each certificate that you want to use.
+If you don't, some older devices and browsers won't be able to use your site.

 If you have multiple subdomains on one IP address, you can secure them with a Wildcard SSL Certificate.
 If you have multiple different domain names on one IP address, you can secure them with a UC Certificate.
 You will need to set up SSL Host Headers to do this.